-The following glossary presents brief explanations of common terms frequently used by chemical manufacturers on their Material Safety Data Sheets (MSDS).
+The following glossary presents brief explanations of common terms frequently used by chemical manufacturers on their Safety Data Sheets (SDS).

 ACGIH - American Conference of Governmental Industrial Hygienists.
 An organization of professionals in governmental agencies or educational institutions engaged in occupational safety and health programs.
 ACGIH develops and publishes recommended occupational exposure limits for chemical substances and physical agents.
 See TLV.

 Acid - A substance that produces hydrogen ions (H+) in aqueous solutions.
 An acid will destroy human tissue on contact.
 The pH values of acids are between 0 and 6.
 Strong acids have a lower pH and are more corrosive than weak acids.
 Examples of strong acids include hydrochloric acid, nitric acid, and phosphoric acid.
 See also pH, Bases, Corrosive.

 Action Levels - Action levels are used by OSHA and NIOSH to express an increased level of health or physical hazard.
 They indicate the level of a harmful or toxic substance that requires a medical surveillance program, increased industrial hygiene monitoring, or biological monitoring.
 Action levels are generally set at one half of the permissible exposure limit (PEL), but the actual level may vary from standard to standard.

 Acute Effects - Adverse symptoms that occur immediately or shortly after an exposure to a chemical.
 Common symptoms of acute exposure include headache, dizziness, or nausea.